Top Machine Vision Considerations for Disassembly Applications

 The recycling and reuse of battery components is a major concern.
 Batteries are ubiquitous now and many of them contain rare earth metals.
 It is estimated that > 95% of most materials have some possibility for recycling.
 The cost savings are profound.
 Cobalt, a metal used extensively in electronics requires the heavy mining of 400 tons of ore to produce 1 ton of cobalt.
 The energy consumed along the process line is considerable.
 Aside from the ecological benefits, there are clear economic advantages.
 In 2021 Apple saved $120 million through recovery and recycling with their dedicated disassembly robot ‘Daisy’.

-Different demands for assembly
+Different Demands for Assembly

 While disassembly might appear the same as assembly, only in reverse, this is often not the case.
 In assembly, all parts are typically brand new or have at least been through an inspection and quality control process before being accepted.
 In disassembly, the products are often in an unknown condition or level of damage.
 This unpredictability is a key driver in many industries for the adoption of high-quality machine vision.
 The use of a 3D camera enables a system that can adapt to each new situation and still perform the task as intended.